bford21/LineServer/README.md

 I spent roughly 5 days on this exercise.
 I worked for an hr or 2 each day.
 If I had unlimited time I would have definitely focused on making this API production ready.
 I would spend some time going over how I handled exceptions making sure I’m returning human readable error messages and not stack traces.
 Also making sure that whatever error messages I do return do not give away my implementation.
 I’d also implement a logging system where I can log events such as errors, warnings and debug messages.

+There is also additional work that could be done around testing.
+I have some basic unit tests but if I had unlimited time I would spend time writing some end to end acceptance tests.
+Ideally there would also be a CI pipeline for this project where these types of tests would run.

+I think having a nice UI would also be something I would work on in order to improve this project.
+Right now the API returns the value of the line requested and prints it out to a plain white page.
+Displaying this data in a more creative way would be something I would explore.
 ### If​ ​you​ ​were​ ​to​ ​critique​ ​your​ ​code,​ ​what​ ​would​ ​you​ ​have​ ​to​ ​say​ ​about​ ​it?

 If I were to critique my code I would say that it took a good approach architecturally, but it’s a little rough around the edges.
 It could use some work in terms of how I handle exceptions and handle edge cases such as if a user provides a file that does not exist.